-We know in fact what ravages a falsified filiation can produce, going as far as the dissociation of the subject's personality, when the constraint of his entourage is used to sustain the lie.
+We know in fact what ravages a falsified filiation can produce, going of his entourage is used to sustain the lie.
 They may be no less when, as a result of a man having married the mother of the woman of whom he has had a son, the son will have for a brother a child who is his mother's brother.
-But if he is later adopted - and the case is not invented - by the sympathetic couple formed by a daughter of his father's previous marriage and her husband, he will find himself once again the half-brother of his foster mother, and one can imagine the complex feelings with which he will await the birth of a child who will be in this recurring situation his brother and his nephew at the same time.
+But if he is later adopted - and the case is not invented - by the sympathetic couple formed by a daughter of his father's previous marriage and her husband, he will find himself once again the half-brother of his toster mother, and one can imagine the complex feelings with which he will await the birth of a child who will be in this recurring situation his brother and his nephew at the same time.